 Lower Back Conditions

-Lumbar muscle strains and lumbar ligament sprains are the most common causes for low back pain.
+Lumbar muscle strains and lumbar ligament sprains are the most common causes of lower back pain.
 Low back pain is the second leading reason for doctor’s office visits and the number one reason for missed time at work.
 A low back muscle strain occurs when the muscles of the back are abnormally stretched too far.
 A lumbar sprain occurs when the ligaments are stretched or torn from their attachments.
 Differentiating a strain from a sprain can be difficult, as both injuries will have similar symptoms.
-In general, it doesn’t matter what you call the problem because the treatment and prognosis for both back strains and sprains is the same.
+In general, it doesn’t matter what you call the problem because the treatment and prognosis for both back strains and sprains are the same.

 The most common symptoms of a lumbar strain or sprain are:

 - Pain around the low back and/or upper buttocks

 Between 60% and 80% of people will experience low back pain at some point in their lives.
 A high percentage of people will have low back and leg pain caused by a herniated disk.
 A disk begins to herniate when its jelly-like nucleus pushes against its outer ring due to wear and tear or a sudden injury.
 This pressure against the outer ring of the disc may cause localized lower back pain.
 Once the nucleus breaks or herniates through the outer ring, pain in the lower back may radiate down the leg and/or foot.
 This is because the jelly-like material puts physical pressure on these sensitive spinal nerves, causing pain, numbness, or weakness in one or both legs.
 The vast majority of disc herniations will occur toward the bottom of the spine at L4- L5 or L5- S1 levels.